HIV and hepatitis

 We now have a dedicated phoneline for patients living with HIV.
 The new number is 01895 484948

-Patients eligible for Mpox vaccination are urged to come forward for the vaccine; see latest information.
+Patients eligible for Mpox vaccination are urged to come forward for the vaccine; see latest information as the MPox Vaccination program is ending.

 Welcome to the Surrey HIV Service